VeryFunnyMonkey/GamesConfigSwitcher/README.md

    ./gcs --help
    ```
    **- UI:** Navigate to the ./publish/ui directory and double-click the GCS.UI.exe file to launch the UI.

+### Libraries and Dependencies

+GCS relies on several libraries and packages to function.
+Below are the key libraries used:

+### Libraries and Dependencies

+GCS relies on several libraries and packages to function.
+Below are the key libraries used:

+- **[Cocona](https://github.com/mayuki/Cocona):** Used for handling command-line interface commands and arguments.
+- **Newtonsoft.Json:** Used for handling JSON serialization and deserialization.
+- **Microsoft.Extensions.DependencyInjection:** Provides dependency injection capabilities for the application (currently only used in CLI).
+- **WinForms:** Used for building the graphical user interface for the UI (Windows Only).

+All necessary dependencies are restored automatically when you run `dotnet restore`.
+If you wish to explore or modify the dependencies, you can find them listed in the `.csproj` files of the respective projects.

 ## TODO
 * ~~Implement unlimited profiles.~~